Colorectal Cancer: Screening Guidelines and Tests

 There are a variety of colorectal polyps, but cancer is thought to arise mainly from adenomas, the precancerous polyps.
-The follow-up intervals for patients with pre-cancerous polyps include the following:
+The follow-up intervals for patients with pre-cancerous polyps that have been removed include the following:

-- Repeat the colonoscopy in 3 to 5 years
+- Repeat the colonoscopy in three to five years

 What are the signs of colorectal cancer?